Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Related work

 To reduce the interference of V2V broadcast communications, several adaptive control schemes for transmission power \cite{Huan10, Torr09, Mitt08} or broadcasting rate~\cite{Huan10, Fall10, Fall16, Tiel11} have recently been proposed.
 The method proposed by Moreno et al.~\cite{Torr09} adaptively controls the transmission power of vehicles so that their max-min fairness is satisfied.
 In \cite{Mitt08}, a segment-based power control method based on a distributed vehicle density estimation algorithm is proposed.
 Huang et al.~\cite{Huan10} developed broadcast rate and power control algorithms, in which the rate is determined by estimating the channel error rate and the power is determined by observing the channel status.
 Tielert et al.~\cite{Tiel11} introduced a rate adaptation algorithm based on the channel busy ratio.
 Most recently, Fallah et al.~\cite{Fall16} updated the algorithm of \cite{Fall10} so that the power changes in each iteration can be configurable and stable.
 None of the adaptive control methods above was based on theoretical interference analysis and were considered in simple environments such as multi-lane highways, in which vehicles are running in the same direction with the same traffic density.
 However, theoretical guidelines for more realistic situations, such as intersections, are crucial to deploy CVS systems in more complex urban environments.

-Stochastic geometry is a powerful mathematical tool for modeling random spatial events \cite{Stoy95} and has recently been applied to the area of wireless communication~\cite{Haen09, Andr11} including vehicular ad-hoc networks (VANET)~\cite{Blas13, Faro15, Nguy13, Tong16}.
+Stochastic geometry is a powerful mathematical tool for modeling random spatial events and has been applied to the area of vehicular networks~\cite{Blas13, Faro15, Nguy13, Tong16, Stei15, Kimu18, Chet18, Choi18, Nguy07}.
 By modeling the locations of communication devices, such as vehicles and road side units (RSUs), as a spatial point process, theoretical values of various performance metrics can be calculated.
-Such mathematical understanding of the ITS system not only frees us from time consuming simulation but also helps in optimization or sensitivity analysis of system parameters.
+Such mathematical understanding of the ITS system not only frees us from time consuming simulation but also helps in optimizing system parameters or analyzing their sensitivity.
 In previous studies~\cite{Nguy13, Tong16}, the behavior of CSMA used in DSRC was analyzed.
 More specifically, Nguyen et~al.~\cite{Nguy13} showed that CSMA behaves like an ALOHA-type transmission pattern in dense networks and derived the theoretical expression of performance metrics in broadcast V2V communications while assuming that vehicles are distributed in accordance with spatially homogeneous PPP.
-In \cite{Tong16}, the performance of DSRC in both the spatial and time domains was studied by using a Markov chain model approach for CSMA, which is similar to that of Nguyen et~al.~\cite{Nguy07}.
-However, these studies focused on MAC behaviors of DSRC, considered only simple situations and did not take into account the impacts of heterogeneous urban structures, such as intersections.
+In addition, Tong et al. \cite{Tong16} studied the performance of DSRC in both the spatial and time domains by using a Markov chain model approach for CSMA, which is similar to that of Nguyen et~al.~\cite{Nguy07}.
+More recently, Chetlur and Dhillon~\cite{Chet18} studied V2V communications where vehicles are distributed on roads that is randomly distributed according to Poisson line process.
+Similarly, by considering the spatial patterns of and vehicles on roads and cellular base stations together, Choi and Baccelli~\cite{Choi18} analyzed the coverage probability of cellular-assisted vehicular communications.
+However, the above studies considered only homogeneous situations and did not consider power or broadcast rate control.
+Similar to us, Steinmetz et al.~\cite{Stei15} analyzed packet reception probability at an intersection by modeling the locations of vehicles as a homogeneous PPP.
+They also considered an inhomogeneous PPP scenario as an extension, but no specific intensity function of vehicular density was given.
+In our previous study~\cite{Kimu18}, we directly modeled the queueing segment in an intersection and proposed optimization of transmission power based on theoretical analysis.
+However, the obtained analytical results are highly complicated and mathematically intractable.
+Contrary to these studies, we propose a real-time broadcast rate optimization method by deriving tractable results.